fahadmapari/tss-gaming-server/readme.md

 POST
 `/tournament/join`

-data to send `{ tournamentId: string, teamMembers: [string, string, string]//array, teamName: string }`
+data to send `{ tournamentId: string, teamMembers: [string, string, string]//array, teamName: string, fcmToken (optional) }`

 - all tournaments have a unique id with property name "\_id" you have pass that as tournamentId in this id

+- if `fcmToken` is provided in request while joining tournament user will registered to receive notification for that tournament and game.

 successful response will return joined match/tournament details